Psychotherapy @ Staple Inn – Bloomsbury

-Using psychodynamic framework, you will be guided to explore your feelings and mental images that relate to your situation and position at work in order to gain an insight both into your particular situation and into organisational struggles.
+Using psychodynamic framework, you will be guided to explore your feelings and mental images that relate to your situation and position at work in order to gain an insight, both into your particular situation and into organisational struggles.
 I worked in public, private and third sector organisations and studied psychodynamics of organisations at master degree level.

 Centering Prayer/Meditation Support Psychotherapy

 Perhaps you are serious about meditation but whenever you put your bum on the meditation cushion or sofa your psychological health makes you achy?
 This quickly discourages you from trying.
-I will help you to understand the inner working of your psyche so you can get to this beautiful non-duality that you hear about form your spiritual teachers.
-I intend to do it using short term 16 session psychodynamic treatment.
+I will help you understand the inner working of your psyche so you can get to this beautiful non-duality that you hear about form your spiritual teachers.
+I intend to do it, using short term 16 session psychodynamic treatment.

-Psychotherapy @ Staple Inn – Chancery Lane
+Psychotherapy @ Staple Inn – Bloomsbury

 You may find useful some additional information below: